Mormonism and Freemasonry: Similarities in symbolism and ritual in the LDS Church

 Brigham Young is quoted as describing the origin of the temple rituals in a fashion that directly relates to the story of Hiram Abiff from Masonic folklore.
 Although Young changed some of the key Masonic aspects about Abiff to fit better with the view of LDS Church temples, the story is the same.

+Although some critics claim that the Church adopted its ceremonial robes from Freemasonry, the only Masonic body that Joseph and subsequent leaders of the Church joined (Craft Masonry) does not utilize robes.
+Similarities are instead found between the Church's ceremonial robes and the priestly robes worn by the Levitical Priests and High Priests of the Old Testament.
+Clothing in Craft Masonic meetings are typically dark suits or tuxedos with white aprons.

 Historical position of the LDS Church

 Wilford Woodruff, fourth president of the LDS Church; former member of Nauvoo Lodge, U. D.

 After the Saints' failed attempts to obtain charters from England and Mexico, Brigham Young decided not to pursue the goal any further.

 Eventually, trade unions that were ritualistic and oath-bound started to come into the Utah Territory that were perceived by the leadership of the church to be destabilizing the territorial economy.
-We see an example of this in a letter written by church president Wilford Woodruff and his two counselors, George Q. Cannon and Joseph F. Smith on whether members of the Ancient Order of United Workmen could hold temple recommends in the church.
+We see an example of this in a circular written by church president Wilford Woodruff and his two counselors, George Q. Cannon and Joseph F. Smith, in 1896 on whether members of the Ancient Order of United Workmen could hold temple recommends in the church.

 Lorenzo Snow, fifth President of the LDS Church; last known President to have been a member of Nauvoo Lodge, U. D.

 A 1901 circular letter from church president Lorenzo Snow and his first counselor, Joseph F. Smith, to all stake presidencies discouraged—but did not prohibit—church members' desires to join "secret orders".

 Snow's outlook on secret societies in general may have been formed from: